pardoluis123/SBTA/README.md

 The workflow is modular and divided into two major sections:

 1. Data Generation
--Input and process molecular dynamics trajectory data into H_PRINT (Trajectory.py).
+-Input and process molecular dynamics trajectory data into SBTA (Trajectory.py).
 -Generate and output adjacency matrices.
 (Trajectory_Processor).

 2. Data Processing and Visualization